2024–25 Scottish Women's Premier League Cup

-The 2024–25 Scottish Women's Premier League Cup was the 21st edition of the Scottish Women's Premier League's league cup competition, which began in 2002.
+The 2024–25 Scottish Women's Premier League Cup was the 23rd edition of the Scottish Women's Premier League's league cup competition, which began in 2002.
 It was sponsored by Sky Sports and officially known as the Sky Sports Scottish Women's Premier League Cup.
 The competition was contested by all 20 teams of the two divisions of the Scottish Women's Premier League (SWPL 1 and SWPL 2).

+Rangers were the two-time defending champions and they retained the trophy again, defeating Hibernian in the final.

 First round

 The draw for the First and Second rounds took place on 8 July 2024 at Hampden Park.